Certora/Documentation/docs/prover/checking/sanity.md

 This rule is currently called **reachability**
 ```

-For example, the following rule would be flagged by the rule vacuity check:
+For example, the following rule would be flagged by the vacuity check:
 ```cvl
 rule vacuous {
     uint x;